 If this is your first time taking pictures, you must bring $25.00 with you the day you take pictures.
 DO NOT say you did not know you had to have this money.
 No money, no pictures.
 The sitting fee will apply to a picture purchase if you so choose to do so.

 If students choose not to take their picture with Lifetouch, they will have to provide a FORMAL pose picture (tuxedo or drape with a blue background) to the yearbook.
-The deadline for this picture to be given to Mrs. Townsend-Smith will be September 8, 2014.
+The deadline for this picture to be given to Mrs. Townsend-Smith will be Wednesday, September 7, 2016.

 More at the T and D jump here... http://thetandd.com/lifestyles/edisto-high-school-air-force-jrotc-cadets-earn-awards/article_e6125d30-4756-5aa1-b33c-01a2ab25a051.html

 See the T and D article here... http://thetandd.com/lifestyles/orangeburgers/korean-war-veteran-visits-edisto-high-afjrotc/article_5eded5a5-c5ab-54f7-bb57-dd8a676c2a89.html

 Many of our Junior and Senior students attended a session at OC Tech Tuesday with Mr Frank Hatten of Boeing Aerospace.
 Students learned about the qualities Boeing is looking to hire for in the next few years.
 Mr Hatten stressed they they are looking for 4 things: new hires need to know a little math (10th grade level), they need to be able to read at grade level, they need soft skills (be on time, look people in the eye, good posture, put down your phone, pants on hips, dedicated to work), and they need integrity (honesty).

 About 300 high school students in Orangeburg County got an introduction Tuesday to the aerospace giant with a major presence down Interstate 26 in the Lowcountry.